Adityaraj32/Palindrome-Detection/README.md

 # Palindrome-Detection
-In this program it will detect if it is palindrome or not
+In this program it will detect if the word is palindrome or not